2017 Finsbury Park van attack: Role of Tommy Robinson

 It was revealed in court that the perpetrator received emails from far-right activist Tommy Robinson and read Robinson's tweets in the lead-up to the attack.
 Robinson's tweet mocking people for responding to terrorism with the phrase "don't look back in anger" was found in the note at the scene of the attack (A reference to the song by Manchester band Oasis that was sung at a memorial for the victims of the terrorist attack several weeks earlier).
 An email from Robinson's account to the attacker Darren Osborne shortly before read, "Dear Darren, you know about the terrible crimes committed against [name redacted] of Sunderland.
 Police let the suspects go... why?
 It is because the suspects are refugees from Syria and Iraq.
 It's a national outrage..."
 Another email read, "There is a nation within a nation forming just beneath the surface of the UK.
 It is a nation built on hatred, on violence and on Islam."

 Commander Dean Haydon of Scotland Yard's counter-terrorism command said that online material from Robinson had played a "significant role" in how Osborne was radicalised and "brainwashed".

 Mark Rowley, the outgoing Assistant Commissioner of the Metropolitan Police and the UK's most senior counter-terror officer said that there is "no doubt" that material posted online by people including Robinson drove the Finsbury Park terror attacker to targeting Muslims.
 In response, Robinson said: "I'm gonna find Mark Rowley."

 Conviction and sentence

-On 21 December 2017, Darren Osborne pleaded not guilty to charges of terrorism-related murder and attempted murder.
+On 21 December 2017, Darren Osborne pleaded guilty to charges of terrorism-related murder and attempted murder.
 The trial was held in January 2018 at Woolwich Crown Court and on 1 February, Osborne was found guilty on both counts.
 He was sentenced to life imprisonment with a minimum tariff of 43 years with simultaneous terms for murder and attempted murder.
 Osborne would not be eligible for parole for 43 years.